VMBlakelock/studiofettle-mind-body-studio/README.md

 Project scope was based on simplicity.
 The design was to be 3 pages with a defined header and footer.

 Have a menu to navigate easily around the site.
-Provide a call to action in the form of a contact form, to entice users to get in touch.
+Provide a Call to Action by means of a contact form, to entice users to get in touch.

 The users must have feedback that their message has been sent.